scds/github-pages/lessons/lesson2.md

 ### Create a file
 - In the top-level repository page, click ```Add file > Create new file```.
 - Where prompted to name your file, title it ```index.md```.
 This creates an empty text file that GitHub will assume contains Markdown code.
+  - Note that you can create any file type with any name.
+However, we'll be naming it `index.md` for the purposes of this exercise.

 <img src="../assets/img/lessons/github7.png" alt="Image of GitHub file creation" width="100%">